Nottingham Joint Station Committee

-The Nottingham Joint Station Committee was incorporated by the Great Central and Great Northern Railway Act 1897 to manage the railway station which was to become Nottingham Victoria.
+The Nottingham Joint Station Committee was incorporated by the Great Northern Railway Act 1897 (60 & 61 Vict. c. xl) to manage the railway station which was to become Nottingham Victoria.
 The committee comprised representatives of the two railway companies to use the station: the Great Northern and the Great Central.

 The committee was no longer required when both companies were grouped (with others) on 1 January 1923 to form the London and North Eastern Railway Company.